 - Banning all crypto trading and ICO websites in early 2018.

 - Blocking their citizens from using foreign crypto trading platforms after banning all domestic exchanges failed to stop the Chinese from trading crypto.
 Meanwhile, Chinese domestic exchanges that left for greener pastures have been thriving.
+[Update: as of October 2019, China is welcoming these Chinese crypto companies back and embracing blockchain technology].

 - More recently, China announced a ban on bitcoin mining operations.